Book review History Reading & Writing Unputdownable

 A History of Reading by Alberto Manguel - Book review

-You don’t need to look at any other credential of his other than A History of Reading to understand why reading is so central to his life.
+It would be best to look no further than A History of Reading to understand why reading is central to his life.

-He even considers it a more important craft than writing.
-Here’s him on the importance of reading:
+In fact, Manguel considers it an even more important craft than writing.
+Here’s what he has to say on the significance of reading:

 “I could perhaps live without writing.
 I don’t think I could live without reading.
 Reading – I discovered – comes before writing.
 A society can exist without writing, but no society can exist without reading.”